billbrod/foveated-metamers/README.md

 This includes pytorch implementations of the Gaussian windows from this project, as well as the raised-cosine windows from Freeman and Simoncelli, 2011.
 The README describes how to use them for creating a version of the pooled luminance and energy models used in this project.
-Feel free to use the versions in this repo, but the simpler version from that README may better suit your needs.
+Feel free to use the models in this repo, but the simpler version from that README may better suit your needs.
 The version in this repo includes a bunch of helper code, including for creating plots and the starts of paths not taken.
-The only important thing missing from the `pooling-windows` repo is normalization -- look for the `normalize_dict` attribute in `extra_packages/plenoptic_part/simulate/ventral_stream.py` to see how I implemented that.
+The only important thing missing from the `pooling-windows` repo is normalization -- look for the `normalize_dict` attribute in `extra_packages/plenoptic_part/simulate/ventral_stream.py` to see how I implemented that, and feel free to reach out if you have trouble.

 jeremy's code, Wallis code